 Several important results have been realized from this monitoring project.
-First we documented elevated nutrient concentrations (DIN, TN, TP, and SiO2) in waters close to shore along the Keys, and their corresponding responses from the system, such as higher phytoplankton biomass (CHLA), turbidity, as well as lower salinity and DO in the water column (Figure 14).
-These changes, associated to human impact, have become even more obvious by the addition of 10 stations (# 500 to #509) located very close to shore, sampled since Nov 2011 (SHORE).
+First we documented elevated nutrient concentrations (DIN, TN, TP, and SiO2) in waters close to shore along the Keys, and their corresponding responses from the system, such as higher phytoplankton biomass (CHLA), turbidity, as well as lower salinity and DO in the water column (Figure 9).
+These changes, associated with land/human development, have become even more obvious by the addition of 10 stations located very close to shore, sampled since Nov 2011 (SHORE).